Polar hairs of mixed-parity nodal superconductors in Rarita-Schwinger-Weyl metals

-Here $\hat{d}_j(\hat{\Omega})$ is a five-dimensional unit vector that transforms in the $l=2$ (``$d$-wave") representation under orbital SO(3) rotations.
+Here $m_0$ and $m$ bear the dimension of mass, and $\hat{d}_j(\hat{\Omega})$ is a five-dimensional unit vector that transforms in the $l=2$ (``$d$-wave") representation under orbital SO(3) rotations.
 Its components are given by the cubic harmonics, linear combinations of the spherical harmonics $Y^m_{l=2}(\hat{\Omega})$~\cite{supplementary}.
 The BdG Hamiltonian for local pairings in this system is also given by $H_{\rm BdG}$ [Eq.~(\ref{eq:BdGfull})].
 After the projection onto the valence ($-$) or conduction ($+$) band, the reduced BCS Hamiltonian takes the form

 where $m_\pm =m_0 m/|m_0 \pm m|$~\cite{LuttingerSC:th7}.
 As $\vec{a}_3 (\hat{\Omega},0) \equiv \hat{\vec{d}}(\hat{\Omega})$, besides the trivial $s$-wave pairing ($\Delta_0$), this system supports five even-parity $d$-wave pairings.
 Each of them hosts two nodal loops on the FS [Fig.~\ref{fig:nodalloopLorentz}(b)]~\cite{LuttingerSC:th7}.
 The $d$-wave nature of the local pairings stems from the biquadratic normal state band dispersion, also expressed in terms of ``$d$-wave" harmonics.
 Thus local paired states inherit the normal state band parity, justifying our attribution of the parity mixing or fragmentation in the paired states of RSW materials to its linear normal state band structure.